-Unique Biblical Novel
+Unique 3-Part Biblical Novel

-In 2003, I completed work on a Biblical novel and it was published that year through PublishAmerica (now America Star Books).
-Although many Biblical novels have been written, I feel that mine is unique for several reasons (to be revealed) Thus, I'm making this page about my unique Biblical novel in order to raise awareness online about my unique Biblical novel and why it is unique.
+In 2003, I completed work on a Biblical novel and it was published that year, but just re-published this month (March 2020) through WestBow Press.
+Although many Biblical novels have been written, I feel that mine is unique for several reasons.
+Thus, I'm making this page in order to raise awareness about my unique Biblical novel and why it is unique.

 Some other Biblical Novels I have read:

-Here are three other Biblical novels that I have either read or seen the movie of or both, and which may have helped to inspire me and give me some ideas for my Biblical novel, although all them pose extra0Biblical miracles, while mine does not: The two immediately below take place in the time of Christ, as does parts I & II of my Biblical novel.
+Here are three other Biblical novels that I have either read or seen the movie of or both, and which may have helped to inspire me and give me some ideas for my Biblical novel, although all them pose extra-Biblical miracles, while mine does not: The first two take place in the time of Christ, as do the first 2 parts of my Biblical novel.
+The third is about the early church, as is part III of my Biblical novel.

-A captivating love story about one of the Roman soldiers who gambled for Christ's robe.
+1) The Robe by Lloyd C. Douglas is a captivating love story about one of the Roman soldiers who gambled for Christ's robe.
 It attaches miraculous power to the robe.

 What Actually Is a Biblical Novel?